FWU-DE/fwu-kc-extensions/remove-user-on-logout/README.md

 This extension is to make sure the user is removed from keycloak on the user logout and session expiration.

-Moreover, with the recent development before removing the user the license associated with the user is released.
+Moreover, with the recent development before removing the user the licence associated with the user is released.

 ## Configurations